-Milan Institute has a variety of reference books and current publications available to students.
-All reference materials may be checked out by the students from the instructors that maintain the libraries.
-Students are also encouraged to use local public libraries.
+A library of resources, reference and instructional materials are available on campus for use of students and faculty.
+Current textbooks, workbooks, supplements, professional periodicals, videos, PowerPoint presentations, reference materials, business materials, audio-visuals materials, are accessed through digital means (wi-fi available on campus).
 During the first day of class students are provided the links and web addresses of digital curriculum, CA State Board Rules, and Regulations (cosmetology-related programs only), student email and student portal.